incredincomp/peep-admin/README.md

 # peep-admin
 This is being developed for use on a Exchange 2010 server to notify SysSecAdmins when a mailbox is accessed with admin privileges.
-This is mostly a PowerShell project, but may need to implement a bash script/python script for the desired effects.
+This is mostly a PowerShell project, but may need to implement a bash script/python script for the desired notification effects.

 # usage
 This is an auditing/forensics tool in the basic sense.
 This is being developed out of the need to be able to be notified when a mailbox is accessed with administrator privileges and where and who was responsible, and for what.